Access to Lawyer in Police Custody

 Coming after the case of McLean, Mr Cadder’s appeal was refused leave of the High Court to proceed.
 An application to review that refusal of leave was itself denied.
 His application for leave to appeal to the United Kingdom Supreme Court was not given a hearing.
 He applied direct to the United Kingdom Supreme Court.

 On 24th, 25th and 26th May 2010, Seven Justices of the United Kingdom Supreme Court convened to hear Mr Cadder’s appeal and determine upon the Convention compatibility of the exclusion of solicitors by the police to detainees at the outset of their detention.
-Their decision is expected in October 2010.
+Their decision is expected on 26th October 2010.

 On behalf of JUSTICE the written intervention was supported with oral submissions in the course of the appeal and concentrated upon: